 Under the PRC Property Law, property owners have the right to occupy, use and dispose of their personal properties.
 Due to the lack of a clear definition, it is uncertain whether cord blood may be considered as property under the PRC Property Law.
 Assuming cord blood is considered as property under the PRC Property Law, the rights of owners of cord blood units to dispose of their cord blood units include but are not limited to entrusting the cord blood units to cord blood banking service providers for storage or otherwise forgoing the ownership of their cord blood units for donation under PRC Blood Donation Law.
 Further, under PRC Contract Law, gift contracts for the benefit of the public are not revocable provided that the gift contract is entered into with due authority and the contents of which is in compliance with PRC law.
-Therefore, owners who forgo the ownership of their cord blood units donated by the general public and deliver matching cord blood units to the hospitals for patients who are in need of transplants for a fee.
+Therefore, owners who forgo the ownership of their cord blood units for the benefit of the public are unable to revoke the gift.
+In addition to subscription services, we accept and preserve cord blood units donated by the general public and deliver matching cord blood units to the hospitals for patients who are in need of transplants for a fee.
 For subscribers who cease subscription for our services at the end of 18 years or who fail to pay subscription fees, the subscription contracts we enter into with our subscriber expressly give us the right to treat the cord blood units stored by them as donated property and release such units to our cord blood inventory such that they become available for patients in need of transplants.